+Button Function

+1 Synchronize Mouse:

+Forces the target server's mouse pointer to align with the User Station's in the dual mouse modes.

+其 Auto-sense Video:

+Forces the video re-sensing to adjust the video display.

+DEL) Send Ctrl+Alt+Del:

-Button Function Synchronize Mouse: Forces the target server's mouse pointer to align with the User Station's in the dual mouse modes. 製 Auto-sense Video: Forces the video re-sensing to adjust the video display.
-DEL CÎA Send Ctrl+Alt+Del: Sends the hot key Ctrl+Alt+Del to the target server to ensure it is interpreted by that server. < >> Full-Screen Mode: Displays the target server's video in full screen.
+Sends the hot key Ctrl+Alt+Del to the target server to ensure it is interpreted by that server.

+د پ Full-Screen Mode:

+Displays the target server's video in full screen.

 Press Ctrl+Alt+F to quit the Full-Screen mode.

-F-7 Fit window to Target: Resizes the KVM Client window to the target server's desktop video.
-CAPS SCRL Num Caps Scroll: Displays the status of Num Lock, Caps Lock, and Scroll.
+[F-7] Fit window to Target:

+Resizes the KVM Client window to the target server's desktop video.

+• Mute audio

+Mute or unmute audio.

+Mute microphone

+Mute or unmute microphone.

+CAPS SCRL Num Caps Scroll:

+Displays the status of Num Lock, Caps Lock, and Scroll.
 Active functions are in bold text

-For detailed information on the toolbar buttons, see Using the KVM Client (on page 65).
+For detailed information on the toolbar buttons, see Using the KVM Client (on page 77).